T here is one question in particular every Icelander receives whenever we meet foreigners: How cold is Iceland? The answer surprises most people.

 You are probably asking the same question if a trip to this place is on the agenda.
-After all, the name is far from inviting and it would be reasonable to conclude that those responsible for naming this island in the beginning had a damn good reason.
+After all, the name is far from inviting for heat-loving individuals and it would be reasonable to conclude that those responsible for naming this island in the beginning had a damn good reason.

 The short answer is yes.
-They had a reason as explained here but this does not hold today as global warming, or just warming according to some, has had quite an effect on the island.
+They had a reason as explained here but this does not hold today as global warming, or just cozy warming according to some idiots, has had quite an effect on the island.

 In summertime, Iceland has fantastic weather in our view.
 Never so warm you´ll start to sweat but also never too cold for a nice picnic or a camping trip.
 However, we know many foreigners think the Icelandic summer is rather chilly.
-Best summer days can reach 26 degrees Celsius but the average over summer is closer to 13 degrees Celsius.
+The very best summer days can reach 26 degrees Celsius but the average over summer is closer to 13 degrees Celsius.